jeffh2os/handbrakecli/README.md

-HandbrakeCli bash script with variables to do batch conversion Reqruies HandbrakeCLI from : https://handbrake.fr/
+HandbrakeCli bash script with variables to do batch conversion.

+Reqruies HandbrakeCLI from : https://handbrake.fr/

 This script can be placed anywhere.